 I was born and raised in St. Louis, Missouri, but growing up I spent my summers on a sandbar in Lake Erie and my winters on a snowboard in Keystone.
 When I was 9 my family moved to Warsaw, Poland, for 3 years, and the international community left a lasting impact on my love for new experiences and appreciation for perspectives different from my own.

 After receiving my Masters in Early Childhood Education and teaching both 1st and 2nd grade in St. Louis for 4 years, I stumbled upon some books about EL Education.
 When I first learned about this approach I was overwhelmed with how well it aligned with my own goals and values as an educator, and knew it was the direction in which I wanted to take my teaching career.
-I feel so fortunate to be making the transition not only to Odyssey, but also to a specialist position in a subject that’s been my favorite since I was a kid.
-I love working with numbers and patterns and getting to be a part of the joy, creativity, and wonder of childhood.
+I joined the Odyssey community during the 2016–17 school year as the K–2 math specialist, and am so excited to return to a lead teaching role this year with Odyssey's youngest learners as a K/1 lead teacher.